Nick-smallworld/mt-theme-creamburn-website/CreamBurn-Website/README.md

 ### Dummy message on main image ###
 In default, dummy message will be appeared on main image.
 This message has written in “Banner Header” template.
 Please modify as you like.

-### If you want to use an make blog quickly ###

-1. Delete “Banner Footer” including line from all templates
-2. Delete all data in “Banner Footer” template

 ## Exemption from liability ##
 Author don’t have any responsibility for any damages, loss or expenses with usage of the templates.